jonthemonke/tw-break/README.md

 The default breakpoint configuration format is shown below (edit `breakpoint` and `decoration` to your liking within each breakpoint entry, add new entries to the array where needed.

 Note: Additional CSS attributes may be passed into `decoration` (ex: `text-decoration: underline;` should be passed as `"textDecoration": "underline"`) but this has not been tested extensively and as such may cause unexpected behavior.
+Also note that order matters, 2xl should come before xl so that the matching is applied in order.

 ```json
 {